crossplane/docs/content/v1.11/getting-started/provider-aws-part-2.md

 claimed-database   True     True                        35s
 ```

-When Crossplane creates a _claim_ a unique _composite resource_ is automatically
+When Crossplane creates a _claim_, a unique _composite resource_ is also
-created too.
+created.
 View the new _composite resource_ with `kubectl get xdatabase`.

 ```shell {copy-lines="1"}
 kubectl get xdatabase